equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 #### This solution is not "isolated enough"

 Yes that is correct.
+This is not poster child example of Bounded Contexts.

-But main goal of this solution is to introduce level of organization (code and team) while still keeping the true nature and experience of Ruby on Rails software development
+Main goal of this solution is to introduce level of organization (code and team) while still keeping the true nature and experience of Ruby on Rails software development